openhab/openhab-alexa/USAGE.md

       * Switch
     * Default category: MOTION_SENSOR
   * `ModeController.mode`
     * Items that represent components of a device that have more than one setting.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific mode, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels.
-Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well by prefixing these with `assertId:` (e.g. `assetId:Setting.WaterTemperature`).
+Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well (e.g. `Setting.WaterTemperature`).
 In regards to supported modes and their mappings, by default, the item state description options are used to determine these configurations.
-To configure it, use `supportedModes` parameter and provide a comma delimited list of modes and alternate names, for that same mode, separated by column sign (e.g. `Cold:Cool,Warm,Hot`).
+To configure it, use `supportedModes` parameter and provide a comma delimited list of modes and alternate names/asset ids, for that same mode, separated by column sign (e.g. `Cold:Cool,Warm,Hot`).
 When specifying alternate mode names, the first item will be used as Alexa state.
+In the event, the primary mode is an asset id, the last word will be used as mode name (e.g. `Normal:Cottons,Value.Delicate:Knites`; Modes => `[Normal, Delicate]`).
 For the mapping, add each mode to the parameters similar to how it is done with other interfaces (e.g. `Cold=0,Warm=1,Hot=2`).
 No need to provide mappings if Alexa and OH states are the same.
-Additionally, in order to be able to request Alexa to adjust mode incrementally, set parameter `ordered=true`, otherwise requests to only set a specific mode will be accepted.
+Additionally, in order to be able to request Alexa to adjust modes incrementally, set parameter `ordered=true`, otherwise requests to only set a specific mode will be accepted.
     * Supported item type:
       * Number
       * String